Overview of Post-MSW Training Program

 Consistent with the University’s non-discrimination policy, CAPS’ fellowship program does not discriminate against individuals on the basis of: race/ethnicity, gender/sexual identification, sexual orientation, religion, age, ability status, or any other factor unrelated to ability to participate in the fellowship program.
 The University of North Carolina, Chapel Hill’s policy statement on non-discrimination reads as follows:

 The University is committed to providing an inclusive and welcoming environment for all members of our community and to ensuring that educational and employment decisions are based on individuals’ abilities and qualifications.
-Consistent with this principle and applicable laws, it is therefore the University's policy not to discriminate in offering access to its educational programs and activities or with respect to employment terms and conditions on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression Such a policy ensures that only relevant factors are considered and that equitable and consistent standards of conduct and performance are applied.
+Consistent with this principle and applicable laws, it is therefore the University's policy not to discriminate in offering access to its educational programs and activities or with respect to employment terms and conditions on the basis of race, color, gender, national origin, age, religion, creed, disability, veteran's status, sexual orientation, gender identity or gender expression Such a policy makes sure that only relevant factors are considered and that equitable and consistent standards of conduct and performance are applied.
 A copy of the University's EPA and SPA Equal Opportunity Plans are available on the University's Equal Opportunity website.

 CAPS is committed to ensuring that the program is accessible to all fellows.
 On the most basic level, we comply with our agency and University’s non-discrimination policies.
 We also work to hold in mind subtler factors that could inadvertently restrict access.
-For example, we have chosen to only use phone interviews instead of in-person interviews to ensure that any interested applicant could apply, regardless of financial means to travel.
+For example, we have chosen to only use phone interviews instead of in-person interviews to make sure that any interested applicant could apply, regardless of financial means to travel.
 Finally, the training program seeks out feedback from current and past fellows in order to make any necessary modifications regarding restricting program access.

 We utilize a brief treatment model at CAPS.
 This does not include specific session limits, but involves working on a defined concern that can be reasonably addressed through brief therapy.
 Fellows are expected to engage in clinical assessment, intervention planning, intervention delivery, and evaluation of services.
 Fellows are assigned clients who agree to audio/video taping and who are appropriate for their developmental level.
 If a fellow has specific clinical interests, supervisors and staff will try to facilitate this opportunity within their caseload.
 Fellows also typically have the chance to work with one long-term client during the year.